ChenglongWang/GAME-Net/README.md

 # Authors

-Santiago Morandi, Ph.D.
-Student, López group (ICIQ, Spain)
+Eng.
+Santiago Morandi, Ph.D. student, López group (ICIQ, Spain)
-Sergio Pablo-García, Ph.D.
-Student, López Group (ICIQ, Spain), now postdoc in the Aspuru-Guzik group (UoT, Canada)
+Dr. Sergio Pablo-García, postdoc in the Aspuru-Guzik group (UoT, Canada)
 # Contributors

-Zarko Ivkovic, M.Sc.
-Student, University of Barcelona, ICIQ Summer Fellow 2022; involved in the creation of part of the DFT dataset (still not public) and interface testing.
+Zarko Ivkovic, M.Sc. student, University of Barcelona, ICIQ Summer Fellow 2022; involved in the creation of part of the DFT dataset (still not public) and interface testing.

 # License